nathanielgreen/website/README.md

 # Technologies Used

-The site uses  HTML & CSS, and only some jQuery to keep the load times quick and also not overcomplicate the design of the portfolio.
+The site uses  HTML & CSS, and only some jQuery for section fade-ins to keep the load times quick and also not overcomplicate the design of the portfolio.